TimonPost/laminar/README.md

 - RTT Estimation
 - Link conditioner to simulate packet loss and latency
 - Well-tested by integration and unit tests
+- Basic DoS mitigation
+- High Timing control
+- Can be used by multiple threads (Sender, Receiver)

 ## Getting Stated
 Add the laminar package to your `Cargo.toml` file.